Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 • reduction of swelling of the sphenoid sinus;

-• removal of a purulent secret from the sphenoid sinus;
+• removal of purulent secretion from the sphenoid sinus;

 • restoration of normal functionality of the sphenoid sinus.

-1. To relieve puffiness in the sphenoid sinus and the normalization of nasal breathing, vasoconstrictors are used.
-They also contribute to the outflow of pathological secretions from the sphenoid sinus.
-Among the vasoconstrictors, one can single out: Naphthyzin, Farmazolin, Knoxprey, an adrenaline solution moistened in a strip of gauze (laid for 20 minutes).
+1. To relieve swelling Vasoconstrictors are used in the sphenoid sinus and to normalize nasal breathing.
+They also promote the outflow of pathological secretions from the sphenoid sinus.
+Among the vasoconstrictors we can highlight: “Naphthyzin”, “Farmazolin”, “Noxprey”, an adrenaline solution soaked in a strip of gauze (apply for 20 minutes).

-2. Washing the sinus.
-After the "opening" of the sphenoid sinus, it must be washed.
-For washing, the method of "moving" with the help of the sinus catheter "YAMIK" has proven itself remarkably well.
+2. Sinus rinsing.
+After “opening” the sphenoid sinus, it needs to be washed.
+For lavage, the “movement” method using the YAMIK sinus catheter has proven itself to be excellent.
 Usually, after the first such procedure, the patient feels significant relief.
-The essence of the procedure is the introduction through one channel into the sinus or nasal cavity of the drug, and through the other channel, the entire pathological secret is pulled out of the sinuses.
-Worked well as cleansers antibacterial drugs: solutions of furacillin, chlorophyllipt.
+The essence of the procedure is to introduce a drug through one channel into the sinus or nasal cavity, and through another channel, all pathological secretions are drawn out of the sinuses.
+They have proven themselves well as cleaning agents. antibacterial drugs: solutions of furacillin, chlorophyllipt.

-3. With purulent discharge, depending on the causative agent of infection, apply the following antibiotics: "Ampioks", "Augmentin", "Duracef", "Rovamycin", "", "", or intramuscularly - "".
+3. With purulent discharge, depending on the causative agent of infection, are used the following antibiotics: “Ampiox”, “Augmentin”, “Duracef”, “Rovamycin”, “”, “”, or intramuscularly - “”.

-4. To preserve the intestinal microflora, which is usually disturbed when taking antibacterial agents, probiotics are used: Bifikol, Lactobacterin, Linex, Probiovit.
+4. To preserve intestinal microflora, which is usually disrupted when taking antibacterial agents, probiotics are used: “Bifikol”, “Lactobacterin”, “Linex”, “Probiovit”.

-5. To prevent an allergic reaction on drugs, antihistamine (anti-allergic) drugs are used: Diazolin, "", "Tavegil".
+5. To prevent an allergic reaction for medications, antihistamines (antiallergic) drugs are used: “Diazolin”, “”, “Tavegil”.

 Symptomatic treatment of sphenoiditis

-At elevated temperature.
-If the body temperature does not exceed 38 ° C for 5 days, it is not brought down, because. this is the response of the immune system to the presence of an infection in the body, which is literally “burned out” at elevated temperatures.
-If the temperature has crossed the mark of 39 ° C, or stays at 38 degrees for more than 5 days, antipyretics are used: "", "".
+At elevated temperatures.
+If the body temperature does not exceed 38°C for 5 days, it is not brought down, because this is the immune system’s response to the presence of an infection in the body, which is literally “burned out” at elevated temperatures.
+If the temperature has crossed the mark of 39°C, or remains at 38 degrees for more than 5 days, antipyretics are used: “”, “”.

 Surgical intervention (operation) for sphenoiditis

-Surgery for sphenoiditis is usually scheduled the following cases:
+Surgery for sphenoiditis is usually prescribed in following cases:

 — If access to the sphenoid sinus is closed;

-- The inflammatory process proceeded in a person for a long time;
+— The inflammatory process occurred in humans for a long time;

-- The patient often repeats acute forms of sphenoiditis;
+— The patient often has repeated acute forms of sphenoiditis;

 — The patient began to develop complications from this disease.

-The operation for the treatment of sphenoiditis can be carried out in 2 ways:
+Surgery to treat sphenoiditis can be performed in 2 ways:

 1. Endonasal.
-Modern Method using endoscopes and microsurgical instruments.
-Its essence lies in the expansion of the natural anastomosis of the sphenoid sinus under the control of optics through the common nasal passage, after which the entire pathogenic secret is removed from the sinus with its further sanitation.
+Modern method using endoscopes and microsurgical instruments.
+Its essence is to expand the natural anastomosis of the sphenoid sinus under optical control through the common nasal passage, after which all pathogenic secretions are removed from the sinus with further sanitization.

 2. Extranasal.
-The sphenoid sinus is opened through the removal of the posterior nasal septum or the middle turbinate with the posterior cells of the ethmoid labyrinth.
+The sphenoid sinus is opened by removing the posterior part of the nasal septum or the middle turbinate with the posterior cells of the ethmoidal labyrinth.
 This method is used less and less.

-Forecast recovery favorable in acute sphenoiditis, less positive in chronic.
+Prognosis recovery in acute sphenoiditis it is favorable, in chronic it is less positive.
 However, dear readers, remember that in any case, there is always a chance for recovery.
-Sometimes it’s enough just to turn to God!
+Sometimes all you need to do is turn to God!

 Folk remedies against sphenoiditis